akbach/bootstrap-rtl-themes/README.md

 # Twitter Bootstrap for RTL languages

-Bootstrap CSS abadted for RTL (right to left ) languages like (Arabic, Hebrew,Persian, ...)
+Bootstrap for RTL (Right to Left) languages (Arabic, Hebrew, Persian) with Bootswatch themes.

 # Installation